Options For Neurofeedback Therapy Training In The UK

 Monitoring brain activity

-To gain insight into the brainwave patterns that contribute to an individual’s challenges, practitioners usually monitor neurological activity.
+To gain insight into an individual’s brain patterns that contribute to their challenges, practitioners usually monitor neurological activity throughout the therapeutic process.
 This is achieved through an electroencephalography, or EEG, which involves the placement of electrodes on a participant’s scalp.
-The EEG creates a brain map—a graphic representation of brain activity.
+The EEG creates a brain map—a graphic representation of brain activity (electrical signals).
+The mental health professional can evaluate the frequency of those signals and determine whether there are imbalances that may be contributing to an individual’s mental or physical health concerns.

-The professional can then evaluate the frequency of different brain waves and determine whether there are imbalances that may be contributing to an individual’s mental or physical health concerns.
 Practitioners may notice that certain brain waves are occurring too frequently in one region of the brain and too infrequently in other regions.
 For example, when alpha waves are more common in the right, as opposed to left, frontal cortex—a phenomenon known as alpha wave asymmetry—an individual may be prone to anxiety or depression.

 The training process